Lemoncode/react-global-context-exercises/06-redux/readme.md

 ```

-- How to suppor `react-router` with `redux`?
+- How to support `react-router` with `redux`?
 We need to install `connected-react-router` that it provides a reducer and actions to keep react-router tracing:

 ```bash
 npm install connected-react-router --save